graphprotocol/graph-node/docs/environment-variables.md

 - `GRAPH_MAX_API_VERSION`: Maximum `apiVersion` supported, if a developer tries to create a subgraph with a higher `apiVersion` than this in their mappings, they'll receive an error.
 Defaults to `0.0.7`.
-- `GRAPH_MAX_SPEC_VERSION`: Maximum `specVersion` supported. if a developer tries to create a subgraph with a higher `apiVersion` than this, the'll receive an error.
+- `GRAPH_MAX_SPEC_VERSION`: Maximum `specVersion` supported. if a developer tries to create a subgraph with a higher `apiVersion` than this, they'll receive an error.
 Defaults to `0.0.5`.
 - `GRAPH_RUNTIME_MAX_STACK_SIZE`: Maximum stack size for the WASM runtime, if exceeded the execution stops and an error is thrown.
 Defaults to 512KiB.